 Special Events - Fun for the Whole Family

-Our lodge hall is available to rent for day and evening use.
+Our lodge hall is available for members to rent for day and evening use.

 Freya Lodge has a variety of opportunities for fun and fellowship featuring special traditions: